Uterine fibroid embolization is a procedure to shrink noncancerous tumors called

 Several types of particles are used for uterine fibroid embolization.
 These substances have safely been used by doctors for many years.

-The main reason to have a uterine fibroid embolization is to treat uterine fibroid tumors that are causing pain or other problems.
-Nearly all fibroid tumors are benign or not cancerous.
-It is rare to have a cancerous fibroid.
+The main reason to have a uterine fibroid embolization is to treat uterine fibroid tumors that are causing pain, too much vaginal bleeding, or other problems.
+Nearly all fibroid tumors are not cancer (benign.
+It’s rare to have a cancerous fibroid.

-About a third to a half of women of childbearing age have fibroids.
-Not all the tumors are diagnosed because they are too small.
+Not all the fibroids are diagnosed, because they are too small.
 The fibroids can range from the size of a pea to as large as a softball or small grapefruit.
-Uterine fibroid embolization may not be recommended if your fibroids are very large.
+Uterine fibroid embolization may not be advised if your fibroids are very large.

-Your healthcare provider may recommend this procedure if you have:
+Your healthcare provider may recommend this procedure if you have fibroids causing:

 - Fullness or pain in your belly